olehmisar/haxilium/README.md

 ## Player roles
 When we are going to make a big project, we want to make roles for players.
 For example, we don't want `!kick` command to be available for every player but only for admins.
 So, we introduce roles in our project.
 All roles are specified in config under the `roles` field and are an array similar to this: `['player', 'admin']`.
-Roles array is an hierarchy where roles that has smaller index are lower in the hierarchy table.
+Roles array is a hierarchy where roles that have smaller index are lower in the hierarchy table.
 In our array `'player'` < `'admin'` because `'player'` has smaller index than `'admin'` in `['player', 'admin']` array.
 To calculate role for every player we specify `getRole(player: PlayerObject)` in config:
 ```ts
 import haxilium from 'haxilium'